marcelowoo/marcelowoo.github.io/_pages/about.md

 **I am in the Job Market 2025-2026**.

-I am an PhD in Economics candidate at the [University of Nottingham](https://www.nottingham.ac.uk/economics/), and affiliated to the [Centre for Decision Research and Experimental Economics (CeDEx)](https://www.nottingham.ac.uk/cedex/).
+I am a PhD in Economics candidate at the [University of Nottingham](https://www.nottingham.ac.uk/economics/), and affiliated to the [Centre for Decision Research and Experimental Economics (CeDEx)](https://www.nottingham.ac.uk/cedex/).

 I am an applied microeconomist, with interest in theory, behavioral economics, and empirical methods, including experiments, causal inference, and machine learning.